franckEinstein90/second-brain/npm/creating-npm-package.md

 # Create an npm package

 Start with a basic configuration (see node>readme.md) checkout the master branch.
-In the package.json, add the following:
+In the package.json, add or synch to the following:
 ```
+ "version": "1.0.0",
  "description": "",
   "main": "dist/main.js",
   "types": "dist/main.d.ts",